-If you finish your import and notice that some data is missing on your orders...
+If you finish your import and notice that some data is missing from your orders...

 - Check your saved field mapping.
-You may have missed mapping one of your fields to that field in ShipStation.
+You may have missed mapping one of your fields to the corresponding field in ShipStation.
 If this is the case, edit the field mapping and save it under a NEW name, being sure to use the new field mapping for your imports going forward.